Carroll Independent School District v. United States Department of Education

 Description: The Biden administration’s unlawful rewrite of Title IX will force schools—including the 11 located in Carroll Independent School District in Texas—to impose widespread harms on young people and deny free speech on campus.

 “Carroll Independent School District is right to seek to preserve safety and privacy for the girls—and all students—under its supervision,” said ADF Legal Counsel Mathew Hoffmann.
-“The Biden administration’s radical redefinition of ‘sex’ in Title IX upends our education system and ignores biological reality, science, and common sense.
-This dangerous and unnecessary rule change will have devastating consequences for students, teachers, administrators, and families.
-This court has joined other courts around the country in questioning the legality of the Biden administration’s attempt to undo the privacy, safety, and equal opportunities Title IX provides.”
+“The Biden administration’s radical redefinition of ‘sex’ in Title IX would have upended our education system.
+It ignored biological reality, science, and common sense.
+This dangerous and unnecessary rule change would have had devastating consequences for students, teachers, administrators, and families.
+The court is right to ensure that girls around the country are safe at school and to protect their privacy, safety, and equal opportunities under Title IX.”

-As ADF attorneys explain in the lawsuit, schools will have to allow males who identify as female to enter girls’ private spaces like restrooms, locker rooms, and showers and—despite logically inconsistent disclaimers saying otherwise—to play on girls’ sports teams.
-The new rule also requires the school district to enforce policies restricting students’ and employees’ free-speech rights.
+As ADF attorneys explained in the lawsuit, schools would have had to allow males who identify as female to enter girls’ private spaces like restrooms, locker rooms, and showers and—despite logically inconsistent disclaimers saying otherwise—to play on girls’ sports teams.
+The Biden rule would have also required the school district to enforce policies restricting students’ and employees’ free speech rights.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.